 You could supply many different forms of proof to help with this process including:

-- Photographic proof.
-If the accident was caused by some form of defect it’s a good idea to take pictures of it before it’s repaired.
+- Photographic proof: If the accident was caused by some form of defect it’s a good idea to take pictures of it before it’s repaired.

-- Accident reports.
-You should always report the accident to the council/school/business as soon as possible.
+- Accident reports: You should always report the accident to the council/school/business as soon as possible.
 This means the incident will be logged and your copy of the report could be used to prove the date, time and location of the playground accident.

-- Medical notes.
-If you or your child was treated at a GP surgery, minor injuries unit or hospital, you could contact them later on to request a copy of your medical records.
+- Medical notes: If you or your child was treated at a GP surgery, minor injuries unit or hospital, you could contact them later on to request a copy of your medical records.
 Notes and x-rays from your appointment could help to show the extent of your injuries.

-- Video evidence.
-If the playground was covered by CCTV, it’s a good idea to ask for a copy of the footage.
+- Video evidence: If the playground was covered by CCTV, it’s a good idea to ask for a copy of the footage.
 Data protection laws allow this but you should act quickly as recordings aren’t usually retained for too long.

 We also suggest that you keep a note of how you’ve been affected by your injuries.
-For example, it might help if you diarise when you couldn’t work, any social or family events you missed or any costs you’ve incurred.
+For instance, it might help if you diarise when you couldn’t work, any social or family events you missed or any costs you’ve incurred.

 One of our advisors will review what proof you already have in an initial consultation about your playground accident claim so please call 0800 652 1345 to see if you have enough to proceed to a claim.